Flex Rolls Out Their First Generation 24V Compact Drills

 The Bottom Line

 Compared to their full-sized counterparts, the Flex compact drills are lighter and more nimble, but still incredibly capable.
-They are perfect for those light to medium-duty applications where space is at a premium or a lighter tool simply proves advantageous.
+They are perfect for light to medium-duty applications where space is at a premium or a lighter tool simply proves advantageous.
 Granted, they aren’t as lightweight or compact as some of the 12V alternatives on the market.
-However, these drills deliver a surprising amout of muscle considering their size.
+However, these drills deliver a surprising amount of muscle considering their size.